Call us 24/7: (515) 279-9700

 Failure to Appear

 Failing to appear in court can lead to a judge sending out an arrest warrant or levying additional fines against you.
-In addition, failing to appear may result in summary judgement, meaning that you will lose your ability to plead your case.
+In addition, failing to appear may result in summary judgment, meaning that you will lose your ability to plead your case.

 When an individual fails to appear for a judicial proceeding to which they have been summoned, without a valid excuse, they commit a crime against justice.
 This disrupts the orderly process of justice and wastes judicial resources.